allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 </iframe>

 ## History
-Couple of years ago we decided to completely change architecture of our system.
+Couple of years ago we decided to completely change the architecture of our system.
-We used to have monolithic application written in PHP with bunch of maintenance scripts around it.
-Changing this system was not easy and what matter the most not fast enough for our business to grow.
-We decided to switch to microservices based architecture.
+We used to have a monolithic application written in PHP with a bunch of maintenance scripts around it.
+Changing this system was not easy, and what matters the, most not fast enough for our business to grow.
+We decided to switch to microservice based architecture.
 This switch required changing our infrastructure and the way we operate and maintain our applications.
-We used to have one application and now we want to move to many small applications that can be developed, deployed and scaled separately.
-At the beginning we try to launch application in dedicated VMs but it wasn't neither efficient in terms of resource allocation nor fast and agile, so we searched for different solution to this problem.
+We used to have one application and now we wanted to move to many small applications that can be developed, deployed and scaled separately.
+At the beginning we tried to launch applications in dedicated VMs, but it wasn't neither efficient in terms of resource allocation nor fast or agile, so we searched for different a solution to this problem.
-When we began our journey to microservices and containers there were not so many solutions on a market as of today.
+When we began our journey to microservices and containers there were not so many solutions on the market as there are today.
 Most of them were fresh and not battle proven.
-We evaluated couple of them and finally decided to use Mesos and Marathon as our main framework.
+We evaluated couple a of them and finally decided to use Mesos and Marathon as our main framework.
 Below is the story of our scaling issues with Marathon as our main (and so far only) framework on top of Apache Mesos.